ozkarlav/frontend-nanodegree-arcade-game/README.md

 *****

-A clone of the classic arcade game Froger, created in JavaScript and rendered in HTML '<canvas>'
+A clone of the classic arcade game Froger, created in JavaScript and rendered in HTML <cavas>

 ##Quick Start